-The increased mobility, visibility, and confidence that these women have enjoyed also enhanced their sense of belonging and entitlement to the services and benefits offered by the city.
-Prior to getting their licences, none of the women would have been able to offer any proof of identity even though such documents are a prerequisite for accessing various rights and entitlements.
-As one driver stated: "Before I got my licence, if I had died on the street in an accident, no one would even have known who I was."
-Most non-poor people in industrialised or emerging economies use driver's licences as proof of identity for everything from applying for utility connections to credit cards to passports.
-For people who have never possessed any proof of identity, a driver's licence can represent a form of government-approved recognition of personhood that can then open other doors.
-This is perhaps best exemplified by the fact that even women who, for a variety of reasons described later, ended up not working as commercial drivers after getting their licences indicated that they regularly used their licences as proof of identity for purposes such as opening bank accounts and applying for ration cards and voter registration cards.
+The increased mobility, visibility and confidence that these women have enjoyed also enhanced their sense of belonging and entitlement to the services and benefits offered by the city.
+Prior to getting their licenses, none of the women would have been able to offer any proof of identity even though such documents are a prerequisite for accessing various rights and entitlements.
+As one driver impressed upon me "Before I got my license, if I had died on the street in an accident, no one would even have known who I was."
+Most non-poor people in industrialised or emerging economies use driver's licenses as proofs of identity for everything from applying for utility connections to credit cards to passports.
+For people who have never possessed any proof of identity, a driver's license can represent a form of government-approved recognition of personhood that can then open other doors.
+This is perhaps best exemplified by the fact that even women who, for a variety of reasons described later in this article, ended up not working as commercial drivers after getting their licenses indicated that they regularly used their licenses as proofs of identity for purposes such as opening bank accounts and applying for documentation such as ration cards and voter registration cards.
 Additionally, all women who train as commercial drivers live in informal settlements with little or no tenure security.
-Several women indicated that because the driver's licence must include residential address information, it can enable the women to access other utilities and services such as water connections and mobile phones.
-Such less obvious social and economic benefits of possessing drivers' licences should not be underestimated.
+Several women indicated that because the driver's license must include residential address information, it can enable the women to access other utilities and services such as water connections and mobile phones.
+Such less-obvious social and economic benefits of possessing driver's licenses should not be underestimated.

-Women who train as commercial drivers simultaneously continue to face challenges on many fronts: scepticism or ridicule from family and friends, deep-rooted social prejudices against women drivers, balancing long working hours with family responsibilities, and lack of a sense of community beyond their peers in the programme.
-Riding around New Delhi in a Sakha cab, it was difficult not to notice the challenges these women face while going about their jobs on a daily basis: the startled expressions from pedestrians and other drivers, the constant need to manoeuvre and defuse conflict when they are harassed or intimidated by aggressive male drivers, the condescending attitudes of parking attendants, and the absence of public toilet facilities for women.
-However, none of the women spoken with for this research perceived these challenges as insurmountable or permanent.
+Women who train as commercial drivers do simultaneously continue to face challenges on many fronts: scepticism or ridicule from family and friends, deep-rooted social prejudices against women drivers, balancing long working hours with family responsibilities, and lack of a sense of community beyond their peers in the program.
+Riding around New Delhi in a Sakha cab, it was difficult not to notice the challenges these women face while going about their jobs on a daily basis: the startled expressions from pedestrians and other drivers, the constant need to maneuver and defuse conflict when they are harassed or intimidated by aggressive male drivers, the condescending attitudes of parking attendants, and the absence of public toilet facilities for women.
+It is interesting to note, however, that none of the women I have spoken with for this research perceived these challenges as insurmountable or permanent.
 They were all very optimistic that social attitudes toward female drivers would change over time as more of them got behind the wheel.
 The blue uniforms worn by the women made their occupations as drivers more visible.
 The uniforms exposed drivers to increased hostility in some settings while simultaneously commanding respect in others.
-Nonetheless, all the women interviewed liked having to wear the uniform during working hours.
+Nonetheless all the women I interviewed liked having to wear the uniform during working hours.